Guest post from Andria.

 If something doesn’t pass the test, it goes in the trash or a “to sell” box.

 Granted, the heartstrings of sentimental value have been tested at every turn, but we press on because we’re tired of clutter, and we want to reach our vacation goal!

 So far we have tackled three rooms, and our home is already feeling much “lighter.”

 Here are some of the items we have set aside to sell so far:

 - old-fashioned stereo cabinet

 - various electronics

 - toys/baby items

 We set aside a large section of our garage as a holding area for the boxes of things to sell.
 Our goal is to finish the task by the end of February and have a celebratory garage sale in March.
-We will also be selling some items on Craigslist or Ebay.
+We will also be selling some items online (Facebook, eBay, Craigslist, etc.)

-Andria Alexander lives in Pittsburgh, PA with her husband and two sons ages four and one.
-She teaches coupon classes in the tri-state area, has a weekly coupon segment on KDKA TV, writes bi-monthly newspaper articles, and blogs at Simply Frugal Living.
+Andria Alexander lives in Pittsburgh, PA with her husband and two sons.
+She teaches coupon classes in the tri-state area, has a weekly coupon segment on KDKA TV, writes bi-monthly newspaper articles, and blogposts.